JordanMajd/MissionControl/Docs/Modding.md

 1. Run the game either from Steam or from the `<GameRoot>` folder by clicking on `Mars First Logistics.exe` to generate the BepInEx files
 1. After the game runs you may close it
 1. You are now ready to install any mods you want!
-    - If you are looking to compile Mission Control on your own, continue reading [Adding UniverseLib](#adding-universelib)
+    - If you are looking to install Mission Control, continue reading [Adding UniverseLib](#adding-universelib)

 ### Adding UniverseLib